-CHAMBER PRIORITY Expanding Kentucky's role as an energy leader tion are compatible and complementary goals.
+Expanding Kentucky's role as an energy leader

+he Kentucky Chamber of Commerce believes economic growth, energy independence and environmental protection are compatible and complementary goals.
 We recognize that legitimate uses of the environment should be protected and business activities may affect environmental quality.
 To achieve rational regulatory objectives, the Chamber encourages legislative and administrative actions that satisfy the following criteria: scientific validity, technical feasibility and economic rationality.

 The need for government action should be established on the basis of objective information on which meaningful consensus can be achieved.
-Such information should demonstrate that any proposed action would cost effectively result in the avoidance of environmental harms or the creation of environmental benefits.
+Such information should demonstrate that any proposed action would cost-effectively result in the avoidance of environmental harms or the creation of environmental benefits.